arun-k-shrestha/budget-web-app-angular/README.md

-## This project was created with a goal of learning angular and was able to complete with the help from a youtube video from Devstackr.
+## This project was created with the goal of learning angular and was able to complete it the help of a youtube video from Devstackr.

 # BudgetApp